1. What is WIOCC?

 - Highbridge, UK

 - Seixal, Portugal

 - Muanda, DRC

 - Yzerfontein, S.Africa

-Further to this, WIOCC is establishing relationships with in-country carriers in West Africa to offer its customers backhaul and last-mile delivery.
+Further to this, WIOCC is establishing relationships with in-country carriers in West Africa to offer its clients backhaul and last-mile delivery.

 10. What types of products and services does WIOCC offer?